 Used Car Leases

 There are still some lease programs available for used cars, generally from dealers.
 This was popular for a time, but has fallen out of favor.
 Like a new car lease, be sure to ask for the capitalization cost.
 It should include all fees and related charges plus the agreed price of the vehicle.
 Check also for loosely defined "wear and tear" clauses, residence restrictions and excess mileage charges.
 If you drive less than 10,000 miles a year, you may be able to get a better lease deal.

 In general, we do not recommend leasing a used car.
 After all, a major benefit to leasing a new car is that the warranty period is as long as the lease term.
 That means any defects will be covered.
 With a used car, the warranty (even an extended warranty) may expire before the lease is completed.
 The last thing you want to do is put money into someone else's car.
 An exception would be manufacturer-sponsored leases on late model "certified" cars, particularly luxury models, that are backed by an original manufacturer's warranty for the term of the lease.

 The rules for insuring a used car are the same as for a new vehicle.
-If you have any questions your province's website is a good place to start, or call your local insurance agent.
+If you have any questions on your province's requirements, contact your province's insurance regulator, or call your local insurance agent.